Dorset's diverse countryside and coastline provide excellent activities and opportunities for exploration on foot, horseback or bike.Read more...

 Mortons House Hotel 45 East St, Corfe Castle BH20 5EE; www.mortonshouse.co.uk.
 A 16th-century manor house in the centre of the village, which has been converted into a cosy 21-room hotel.
 The hotel’s atmosphere is nicely old-fashioned, with plenty of character features, including an elegant wood-panelled drawing room.
 The restaurant serves a good breakfast, and the hotel is accessible to those with limited mobility.

 Pig on the Beach Manor Rd, Studland Bay BH19 3AU; www.thepighotel.com.
 One of a group of hotels, this one occupies an 18th-century house in an enviable position overlooking the bay and Old Harry Rocks.
 Stylish accommodation from four-poster rooms to a shepherd’s hut; it has a trendy feel to it and attracts a ‘cool’ crowd.
-There is a decent restaurant.
+There is a decent restaurant that uses ingredients from the kitchen garden or other local producers.

 Bindon Bottom Main Rd, West Lulworth BH20 5RL; www.bindonbottom.com.
 An imposing Victorian stone house with 5 elegantly furnished en-suite rooms, each with their own character and some with lovely countryside views.
 Nice touches include the organic toiletries in the bathrooms and the owners’ efforts to run an environmentally sustainable business; a ground floor room is suitable for those with limited mobility.
 An upmarket B&B option but realistically priced.